sergifiUVa/Behavior-Tree-Generation-and-Adaptation-for-a-Social-Robot-Control-with-LLMs/README.md

 > *Based on the paper:*
 > **Merino-Fidalgo, S., Sánchez-Girón, C., Zalama, E., Gómez-García-Bermejo, J., Duque-Domingo, J. (2025).**
 > *Behavior Tree Generation and Adaptation for a Social Robot Control with LLMs.*

+---

+## 📬 Contact

+For questions, collaborations, or further information about this project, feel free to contact **Sergio Merino Fidalgo** at [sergio.merino.fidalgo@uva.es](mailto:sergio.merino.fidalgo@uva.es).